OpenAgenda/oa-public/packages/agenda-portal/README.md

 See it on your browser on port 3000 if you haven't changed the default port in `server.js`: [localhost:3000](localhost:3000)

+You can then edit handlebar templates available in the views folder and the sass files as you wish to adapt the portal design.

 # Options